hardenedpenguin/asl3_scripts/README.md

 After these steps, you should be able to access your embedded Hamclock dashboard through a URL like `http://your_server_ip/hamclock/live.html`.

+**Important:** After successfully configuring the reverse proxy, you will need to edit the `/var/www/html/supermon/link.php` file to update the URL that points to your Hamclock interface.
+Change the URL at the bottom of the page to something like `http://your_server_ip/hamclock/live.html` to ensure it's accessible within Supermon.

 ---

 ## 💬 Support